-In December 2004, the FASB issued SFAS No.123 (revised 2004), "Share-Based Payment".
-Statement 123(R) will provide investors and other users of financial statements with more complete and neutral financial information by requiring that the compensation cost relating to share-based payment transactions be recognized in financial statements.
+In December 2005, the FASB issued SFAS No.123 (revised 2005), "Share-Based Payment".
+SAFS 123(R) will provide investors and other users of financial statements with more complete and neutral financial information by requiring that the compensation cost relating to share-based payment transactions be recognized in financial statements.
 That cost will be measured based on the fair value of the equity or liability instruments issued.
 Statement 123(R) covers a wide range of share-based compensation arrangements including share options, restricted share plans, performance-based awards, share appreciation rights, and employee share purchase plans.
-Statement 123(R) replaces FASB Statement No. 123, Accounting for Stock-Based Compensation, and supersedes APB Opinion No. 25, Accounting for Stock Issued to Employees.
-Statement 123, as originally issued in 1995, established as preferable a fair-value-based method of accounting for share-based payment transactions with employees.
-However, that Statement permitted entities the option of continuing to apply the guidance in Opinion 25, as long as the footnotes to financial statements disclosed what net income would have been had the preferable fair-value-based method been used.

-The Company will be required to apply Statement 123(R) as of the first interim or annual reporting period that begins after December 15, 2005.
+SAFS 123(R) replaces SAFS 123, and supersedes APB Opinion No. 25.
+SAFS 123, as originally issued in 1995, established as preferable a fair-value-based method of accounting for share-based payment transactions with employees.
+However, that Statement permitted entities the option of continuing to apply the guidance in APB Opinion 25, as long as the footnotes to financial statements disclosed what net income would have been had the preferable fair-value-based method been used.
+The Company will be required to apply SAFS 123(R) as of the first interim or annual reporting period that begins after December 15, 2006.
 Management is evaluating the impact of the adoption of SFAS 123(R).

-Risks and Uncertainties
+Risks and Uncertainties: